Type above and press Enter to search. Press Esc to cancel.

 Increase impulse buys at check-out with easy bundled gifts on display.
 Entice them by tailoring the different gifts to different groups and labeling them: stocking stuffers for the foodie, gifts for pet lovers and the like.

 For maximum impact, bundle one or two top-selling products with stock that’s out of season or slow-moving.
 The top products will entice shoppers, and you’ll move inventory that otherwise isn’t selling.
+To find these products, open up Lightspeed and run an inventory performance report.
+By sorting the results by items sold, you can see what’s making the biggest splash with your customers.

 5 holiday marketing ideas to inspire your customer experience